mesosphere/dcos-docs-site/pages/1.12/package-registry/quickstart/index.md

 enterprise: true
 ---

-# Preparing to Install
+# I. Preparing to Install

-### Install or Upgrade to DC/OS Enterprise 1.12
+### i.
+Install or Upgrade to DC/OS Enterprise 1.12

 The DC/OS Package Registry is included with DC/OS Enterprise 1.12.